jfitisoff/insite/README.md

 Components can be thought of as custom watir/selenium DOM elements that extend the DOM.
 They are interoperable with standard DOM elements.

 This library also has some useful navigational and organizational features that stem from the way that pages are used.
 The page objects that you define with this library are utilized via a _site object_.
 This site object can be thought of as a _browser_ for your page objects.
 As you navigate through a site, the site object keeps track of where you are and delegates method calls down to the currently displayed page.

-The benefits of this approach are outlined [here](https://github.com/jfitisoff/insite/wiki/Benefits-of-a-%22Site-Object-Model%22-approach).
+The benefits of this site wrapper approach are outlined [here](https://github.com/jfitisoff/insite/wiki/Benefits-of-a-%22Site-Object-Model%22-approach).

 **Note:** Documentation for this library is still a WIP and features are subject to change.